Puzzled by an unusual case? Share your insights, join the EAUN’s ‘Difficult Case’ Session

 We are looking for difficult or unusual, interesting cases on a topic relevant to urology, continence nursing or a related field.
 From the contributors who submitted, the EAUN will select the 5 best cases.
 The jury will not only look for ‘solved’ cases but are also open to unresolved but interesting cases.

-Those who submitted the 5 best cases (as decided by the jury) will be granted a free registration for the 18th International EAUN Meeting in London and will be invited to present their case in 10 minutes during a workshop.
+Those who submitted the 5 best cases (as decided by the jury) will be granted a free registration for the 22nd International EAUN Meeting in Amsterdam and will be invited to present their case in 10 minutes during a workshop.

 Free EAUN Membership